Ervin Marton: War years in Paris

-In 1937, Marton moved to Paris, a center for artists and writers from across Europe and a refuge for Jews suffering anti-Semitism in their native lands of Germany and eastern Europe.
+In 1937, Marton moved to Paris, a centre for artists and writers from across Europe and a refuge for Jews suffering anti-Semitism in their native lands of Germany and eastern Europe.
 He became part of the vibrant circle of Hungarian émigré artists.
 Marton continued to study as well.
 He took classes in painting and sculpture at the École des Beaux-Arts.

 Through his cousin, the painter Lajos Tihanyi (who died in 1938), Marton became part of an older circle of established artists and writers.
 He got to know the photographer Brassai and the writer György Bölöni.
 Marton also became connected to the writer Andor Németh and the painter Bertalan Pór.
 The latter was one of The Eight with Tihanyi in Budapest before World War I, and both men were also friends of Brassaï.
 Although Kertész had emigrated to New York City in 1936, he and Marton became friends during his regular trips to Europe.

 After World War II started, the Germans invaded and occupied France (1940–1944).
-Marton was among numerous immigrants who joined the French Resistance, working in a small group with other Hungarians and foreigners, many of them Jewish.
+Marton was among the numerous immigrants who joined the French Resistance, working in a small group with other Hungarians and foreigners, many of them Jewish.
 As part of the Francs-Tireurs et Partisans – Main-d'Œuvre Immigrée (FTP-MOI) group in the Paris metropolitan area, Marton drew and distributed numerous underground flyers, which most partisan groups produced to keep up civilian morale.

-In collaboration with the artist József Strémi, in the 1940s Marton created the design for a stamp to celebrate the poet Sándor Petőfi, renowned for his role during the Hungarian Revolution of 1848.
+In collaboration with the artist József Strémi, in the 1940s, Marton created the design for a stamp to celebrate the poet Sándor Petőfi, renowned for his role during the Hungarian Revolution of 1848.
 In 1954, a catalogue was published in Paris that showed the significance of the widespread, but clandestine communications by the FTP-MOI and other groups.